python-trio/flake8-async/CONTRIBUTING.md

 # Formatting and Linting
 tox -e check
 # Test Running
-tox -e py310-test
+tox -e test
-# Run checks and all tests
+# Run checks and tests against Python 3.8, 3.9 and 3.10, in parallell
-tox -e ALL
+tox -e ALL -p
 ```